mmcdermott/MEDS-DEV/README.md

 1. `README.md`: This file should contain a description of the dataset.
 See the templates for examples.
 2. `requirements.txt`: This file should be a valid `pip` specification for what is needed to install the ETL to build the environment. _The ETL must be runnable on Python 3.11_.
-3. `commands.yaml`: This file must have two shell command strings under the keys `build_full` and `build_demo` that, if run in an environment with the requirements installed, with the specified placeholder variables (indicated in python syntax, include `temp_dir` for intermediate files and `output_dir` for where you want the final MEDS cohort to live) will produce the desired MEDS cohort.
+3. `dataset.yaml`: This file needs to have two keys: `metadata` and `commands`.
+Under `commands`, you must have the keys `build_full` and `build_demo` that, if run in an environment with the requirements installed, with the specified placeholder variables (indicated in python syntax, include `temp_dir` for intermediate files and `output_dir` for where you want the final MEDS cohort to live) will produce the desired MEDS cohort.
+The `metadata` key should contain information about the dataset.
+See the `MIMIC-IV` dataset for an example of the allowed syntax here.
+Mandatory keys include `"description"`, `"access_policy"`, and the key `"contacts"` with at least one entry.
 4. `predicates.yaml` contains ACES syntax predicates to realize the target tasks.
+5. Optionally, you should add a `refs.bib` file with a BibTex entry users should cite when they use the dataset.

 If all of these are defined, then you can, after installing `MEDS-DEV` via `pip install -e .`, run the command `meds-dev-dataset dataset=DATASET_NAME output_dir=OUTPUT_DIR` to generate the MEDS cohort for that dataset